 Personal and family medical history

-Physical examination, which will include an examination of any areas where there is pain, redness, or swelling
+Physical examination.
+This will include an examination of any areas where there is pain, redness, or swelling

-Blood tests, such as a complete blood count and a platelet count to assess the number of red blood cells, white blood cells, and platelets in the child's blood; clotting tests to determine the level of clotting factors in the child's blood and how long it takes to clot; and genetic tests to check whether the child's blood contains mutations of genes known to cause clotting disorders
+Blood tests.
+A complete blood count and a platelet count can assess the number of red blood cells, white blood cells, and platelets in the child's blood.
+Clotting tests can determine the level of clotting factors in the child's blood and how long it takes to clot.
+And genetic tests can check whether the child's blood contains mutations of genes known to cause clotting disorders

 Medication is the main treatment for clotting disorders.
 Anticoagulants, commonly called blood thinners, may be given intravenously in a hospital setting.
 Sometimes aspirin is used along with these drugs.
 Your child might need to take daily blood thinner medication for an extended period of time.
 And, during high-risk periods, your child may need stronger medications to help manage existing clots or prevent clotting.